Physical Review Letters

 The breaking of an approximate discrete symmetry, the final stages of a first order phase transition, or a postinflationary biased probability distribution for scalar fields are possible cosmological scenarios characterized by the presence of unstable domain wall networks.
 Combining analytical and numerical techniques, we show that the nonspherical collapse of these domains can be a powerful source of gravitational waves.
 We compute their contribution to the stochastic background of gravitational radiation and explore their observability by present and future gravitational wave detectors.

 Gleiser, Marcelo and Roberts, Ronald, "Gravitational Waves from Collapsing Vacuum Domains" (1998).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Published works by Dartmouth faculty.
 2019.